Encrypting with AES

 Updating our CLI tools to use AES-GCM

-HINT: This isn’t too difficult, in fact.
-The only changes you actually need to make are to call Seal and Open instead of CryptBlocks, and to extract the nonce from the first part of the enciphered message before decrypting it.
+To update our encipher and decipher programs for AES-GCM instead of AES-CBC, the only changes we actually need to make are to call Seal and Open instead of CryptBlocks, and to extract the nonce from the first part of the enciphered message before decrypting it:

 package main